RaulCetatean/internship-genzellab/README.md

 ## Installation

 1. Download and run the latest version of the Trodes toolbox (https://bitbucket.org/mkarlsso/trodes/downloads/).
-The version used in my case and in the examples is `Trodes_2-2-3_Ubuntu1804`.
+The version used is `Trodes 1-9-1`.
+Download `Trodes_1-9-1_Ubuntu1604.tar.gz` and uncompress it.
+Then go into the folder and check if the file named `Trodes` has the correct permissions to be executed.
+This version of `Trodes` is not the most recent one, but it works.
 2. Download and install miniconda (https://docs.conda.io/en/latest/miniconda.html) if conda is not installed.

 ## Procedure